-WHEREAS, the Board authorizes the Executive Committee, due to their involvement in the search for a new Executive Director, to negotiate the final details with INSERT NAME in regard to salary and benefits in his/her new position as Executive Director, within parameters established by the Board.
+WHEREAS, the Board authorizes the Executive Committee, due to their prior involvement in the search for a new Executive Director, to negotiate the contract details with Laura Kroeger with regard to salary and benefits in her new position as Executive Director, within parameters established by the Board.

-- 1. INSERT NAME be offered employment as the new Executive Director of the District, effective Thursday, October 13, 2016.
-Such employment will be at will. - 2.
-The Executive Committee is authorized to negotiate the financial details of INSERT NAME employment within the parameters established by the Board and to report back to the Board at its November 2016 monthly meeting, the results of the negotiations with INSERT NAME.
+- 1. Laura Kroeger shall be offered employment as the new Executive Director of the District, effective November 18, 2021.
+Such employment shall be at will. - 2.
+The Executive Committee is authorized to negotiate the contract details with Laura Kroeger with regard to salary and benefits of her employment, within the parameters established by the Board and to report the results of those negotiations back to the Board at its January 20, 2022 meeting.